jorgekautz/reference-guide/design-patterns/patterns/creational/abstract-factory-en.md

 }
 ```

-Also, more concrete implementations of the Animal family (Dog, Bear, etc.) can be created in exactly this way.
+Also, more concrete implementations of the Animal family (Dog, Cat, etc.) can be created in exactly this way.

 The abstract factory deals with families of dependent objects.
 With that in mind, a color family will be presented as an interface, with some implementations (White, Brown, Black, etc.).